Atropa bella-donna: Description

 Atropa bella-donna is a branching herbaceous perennial rhizomatous hemicryptophyte, often growing as a subshrub from a fleshy rootstock.
 Plants can reach a height of 2 m (more commonly 1.5 m), and have ovate leaves up to 18 cm long.
 The bell-shaped flowers are dull purple tinged yellow-green toward the base and are faintly scented.
 The fruits are berries, which are green, ripening to a shiny black, and approximately 1.5 cm in diameter.
 The berries are sweet and are consumed by animals (mainly birds) that disperse the seeds in their droppings, even though they contain toxic alkaloids (see Toxicity).
-There is a pale-yellow flowering form with pale yellow fruit called Atropa bella-donna var. lutea.
+There is a rare variant featuring pale-yellow flowers with pale yellow fruit called Atropa bella-donna var. lutea.

 A. bella-donna is sometimes confused with the much less poisonous black nightshade Solanum nigrum, belonging to a different genus within Solanaceae.
 A comparison of the fruit shows that black nightshade berries are spherical, have a dull lustre and grow in clusters, whereas the berries of deadly nightshade are much glossier, twice as large, somewhat flattened and are borne singly.
 Another distinction is that black nightshade flowers are not tubular but white and star-shaped, bearing a central cone of yellow anthers.